ditt0132/MM/Furniture.md

 Items that are configured to be furniture will have their corresponding furniture object placed in the world where the player is looking when right-clicked, and will drop the original item when broken by default (unless configured otherwise).

-Furniture objects are rendered depending on your Minecraft version.<br>
+Furniture objects are rendered depending on your Minecraft version.
-On versions 1.19.3 and older they use invisible Item Frames.<br>
+On versions 1.19.3 and older they use invisible Item Frames.
-On versions 1.19.4 and newer they use Display Entities.<br>
+On versions 1.19.4 and newer they use Display Entities.
-Armor stands are used for any Seats the furniture has.<br>
+Armor stands are used for any Seats the furniture has.

 If you are on 1.19.4 or newer and wish to use Item Frames instead you can specify by adding `Type: ITEM_FRAME` under the Furniture section of your item.
+You can also use `Type: ARMOR_STAND` to use Armor Stands instead

 <!-- TABLE OF CONTENTS -->
 <!-- I am perfectly aware of the [[_TOC_]] shortcut, but in this instance it is not ideal -->